Neonatal intensive care units (NICUs) in Denver

 • Designated family waiting area

-• Infant rooms that accommodate the family to stay at the bedside as much as they desire
+• Infant rooms that enable your family to stay at the bedside as much as they desire

 • Lactation support and resources, including lactation consultants, donor breast milk options, refrigerators, bottle warmers and breast pumps designed to increase milk production